wannaBpark/2023-1-OS-PAs/README.md

 ### Restriction and hints
 - For your coding practice, the compiler is set to halt on some (important) warnings.
 Write your code to fully comply the C99 standard.
+- You can define/change edit whatever you want in `pa1.c`.
+Also you may leave `initialize()` and `finalizne()` blank if you don't need them.
+- You may not use some or all of the hinted system calls.
 - DO NOT USE `system()` system call.
 You will get 0 pts if you use it.
 - DO NOT implement external programs' features by yourself (e.g., printing out a message to handle `echo` command, listing the current directory to handle `ls` command, etc).
 You will not get any point in this case.
 - It is advised to test your code on your computer first and to implement incrementally.
 Some sample inputs are included under `testcase` directory.
 Try to input each line or just run `./posh < [input file]`.